 Buying in North Quarter means doing your homework on the condo side.
 That includes reviewing the HOA financials, understanding the fee structure, checking for special assessments, confirming rental policies, verifying parking availability, and making sure the building qualifies for the type of financing you need.

 Not every condo building is FHA or VA approved.
 Not every building has healthy reserves.
 Not every building allows short term rentals.
-These are the details that can make or break a deal, and they are often the details buyers overlook until it is too late.
+These are the details that can make or break a deal, and they're often the details buyers overlook until it's too late.

 Work with someone who knows how to read condo documents.
 It matters more than the kitchen countertops.